naomicrawfordarchitect/naomicrawfordarchitect.github.io/index.md

             <p>Please get in touch with your contact details (email address and/or phone number),
                 and a short summary of your enquiry.</p>
             <p class="privacy">
-                Canbury Architects is committed to ensuring that your privacy is protected.
+                renew Architects is committed to ensuring that your privacy is protected.
                 All data is handled <a target="_blank" href="https://support.google.com/googlecloud/answer/6057301">securely by Google</a> and will be used solely for correspondence.
             </p>
             <!-- END: Info -->